-Project Zero is currently available to eligible brands in the U.S., UK, France, Italy, Spain, Germany, Japan, India, Mexico, and Canada.
+Project Zero is currently available to eligible brands in the U.S., UK, France, Italy, Spain, Germany, Japan, India, Mexico, Canada, Australia, Brazil, United Arab Emirates, Turkey, Singapore, Saudi Arabia, and the Netherlands.

 What are the eligibility requirements to enroll in Project Zero?